 Although students entering the political science graduate programs are targeting a variety of careers, both academic and applied, a common requirement of all fields is the ability to conduct primary research.
 This ability involves a capacity to design a research project (including defining a research question), collecting data, data analysis, and writing, reporting, and presentation.
 In order to develop these skills, PhD students are expected to prepare papers for presentation at local, state, and national conferences.
 Ideally, conference paper presentations should be seen as a prelude to publication.
 The faculty will guide students in this important aspect of their professional development, often collaborating with students, and providing advice on the proper course to follow in presenting research.
 Students should seek opportunities to present their research, either singly or as co-authors with other students, or in collaboration with faculty.
-The most common research presentation experiences available to students at West Virginia University include department-sponsored colloquia and the annual meetings of the Southern, Midwest, and American Political Science Associations, as well as various other regional conferences and specialized meetings such as the annual meeting of the International Studies Association.
+The most common research presentation experiences available to students at West Virginia

+University include department-sponsored colloquia and the annual meetings of the Southern, Midwest, and American Political Science Associations, as well as various other regional conferences and specialized meetings such as the annual meeting of the International Studies Association.

 While some students start presenting work at major conferences as early as their second year in the program, it is more common for students to start presenting research, usually related to their dissertations, in their third or fourth years in the PhD program.
 Because it is crucial that students' projects are sufficiently well-developed to allow for them to make good impressions at conferences, students should not submit proposals for conference presentations without first consulting with their advisors and/or other faculty.
-As such, prior to submitting a proposal to present work at a conference, any student who wishes to apply for departmental funding for travel to and/or participation in that conference must submit a form signed by a faculty member who supports that student's participation.
-The form can be found on the graduate program section of the department's website and should be submitted to the department's administrative assistant prior to submitting the conference proposal.
-Students should be aware that receiving conference funding from college and university graduate travel programs is typically contingent upon receiving a departmental funding contribution.
+As such, students are required to obtain support from a faculty member who supports their prospective conference participation prior to submitting a proposal to present work at any conference.
+At a minimum, support must include faculty approval of the proposal a student plans to submit to the conference organization.
+Students must notify the director of graduate studies once they receive faculty support to participate in a conference.